mercury297/Course5/README.md

 The given features were extracted and the data was cleaned.

-This is done in the file Markup :  step1.py
+This is done in the file _step1.py_

  ## Step 2 ##